SCB LEGAL

 No Fault Divorce When applying for a divorce in Australia, there is no requirement to prove that one person did something to cause the breakdown of the marriage.
 The only Grounds of Divorce in in Australia, is that the marriage has irretrievably broken down.

 Non Financial Contributions Non-financial contributions are the contributions in a relationship that are not income producing in the same way as a salary.
-They may include one person doing renovations or improvements to increase the value of assets.
-This includes homemaker contributions including caring for the children, cooking or cleaning or running a family/household.
+Non financial contributions may include one person doing renovations or improvements to increase the value of assets.
+This is separate to homemaker contributions which includes caring for the children, cooking, cleaning or running a family/household.
+See also ‘Homemaker Contributions’.

 Non Parent Carer Someone other than a parent who cares for a child.

-Non-residing parent A term that is no longer used, it was previously used to describe the parent who was paying support to the other parent.
+Non-residing parent A term that is no longer used when dealing with child support.
+It was previously used to describe the parent who was paying child support to the other parent.
 The term ‘payer’ is now used instead.
+This term may sometimes be used in family law matters and refers to the parent that the child or children do not primarily live with.

 Notice of Address for Service When serving documents to someone, or receiving them, an up to date address must be provided by way of a form, submitted to the Court.
 This does not have to be a residential address but you must have an address at which you can receive documents or notices.